Labor Relations

 Individuals considered to be members of the family are the employee’s spouse or same or opposite sex domestic partner, child, parent, grandparent, grandchild, sibling.
 It also includes individuals in the following relationships with the employee’s spouse or domestic partner: child, parent and grandparent.
 “Child” also includes a child of a legal guardian or de facto parent, regardless of age or dependency status and those to whom the employee is “in loco parentis” or “de facto” parent as well as a child of a legal guardian or de facto parent.
 Parent and Parent in-law also includes de facto parent foster parent, stepparent, or legal guardian.

-Upon termination of sick leave, crew members shall be returned to the vessel at the Employer’s expense as soon as it is practical.
+Upon completion of sick time off use, crew members shall be returned to the vessel at the Employer’s expense as soon as it is practical.

 Section 3.
-Sick Leave Cash Out.
-Eligible employees may elect to receive monetary compensation for accrued sick leave as follows:
+Sick Time Off Cash Out.
+Eligible employees may elect to receive monetary compensation for accrued sick time off as follows:

-In January of each year an employee whose sick leave balance at the end of the previous year exceeds four hundred eighty (480) hours may elect to convert the sick leave hours earned in the previous calendar year, minus those hours used during the year, to monetary compensation.
-No sick leave hours may be converted which would reduce the calendar year end balance below four hundred eight (480) hours.
+In January of each year an employee whose sick time off balance at the end of the previous year exceeds four hundred eighty (480) hours may elect to convert the sick time off hours earned in the previous calendar year, minus those hours used during the year, to monetary compensation.
+No sick time off hours may be converted which would reduce the calendar year end balance below four hundred eight (480) hours.
 Monetary compensation shall be paid at the rate of twenty-five percent and shall be based on the employee’s current salary.
-All converted hours will be deducted from the sick leave balance.
+All converted hours will be deducted from the sick time off balance.

-In accordance with state law, former eligible employees who are re-employed shall be granted all unused sick leave credits, if any, to which they are entitled at time of separation.
+Former eligible employees who are re-employed within five (5) years from a break in service shall be granted all unused sick time off credits, if any, to which they are entitled at time of separation.

 Article 5 – Vacations